 I wish I had some pretty backyard shots to show you, but my grass is barely growing, I have no flowers, and everything still looks kind of blah.
 So you’ll just have to see my wreath for now and check back later in the season to see how it looks with the rest of my backyard setup!

-Supplies Needed for an Outdoor Hula Hoop Wreath
+Supplies Needed for a DIY Hula Hoop Wreath

 This post contains affiliate links.
 To read my full disclosure policy, please click here.